columnflow/columnflow/docs/user_guide/ml.md

 # Configure your custom machine learning class:
 To create a custom machine learning (ML) class in columnflow, it is imperative to inherit from the {py:class}`~columnflow.ml.MLModel` class.
 This inheritance ensures the availability of functions to manage and access config and model instances, as well as the necessary producers.
-The name of your custom ML class can be arbitrary, since `law` accesses your machine learning model using a `cls_name` in {py::meth}`~columnflow.util.DerivableMeta.derive`, e.g.
+The name of your custom ML class can be arbitrary, since `law` accesses your machine learning model using a `cls_name` in {py:meth}`~columnflow.util.DerivableMeta.derive`, e.g.
 ```{literalinclude} ./ml_code.py
 :language: python
 :start-at: test_model
 :end-at: test_model
 ```
-The second argument in {py::meth}`~columnflow.util.DerivableMeta.derive` is a `cls_dict` which configures your subclass.
+The second argument in {py:meth}`~columnflow.util.DerivableMeta.derive` is a `cls_dict` which configures your subclass.
 The `cls_dict` needs to be flat.
 The keys of the dictionary are set as class attributes and are therefore also accessible by using `self`.
 The configuration with `derive` has two main advantages:
-- manageability, since the dictionary can come from loading a config file and these can be changed fairly easy
+- **manageability**, since the dictionary can come from loading a config file and these can be changed fairly easy
-- flexibility, multiple settings require only different configuration files A possible configuration and model initialization for such a model could look like this:
+- **flexibility**, multiple settings require only different configuration files

+A possible configuration and model initialization for such a model could look like this:
 ```{literalinclude} ./ml_code.py
 :language: python